Liberty Oilfield Services Sets Terms For $400 Million IPO

 Company Recap

 Denver, Colorado-based Liberty was founded in 2011 to provide E&P (Exploration & Production) firms with wellsite fracturing services.
 The company is headed by CEO Chris Wright who has been with the firm since inception.
-Wright has significant industry expertise, and previously commercialized a system for 'tiltmeter and microseismic fracture mapping.’
+Wright has significant industry expertise, and previously commercialized a system for "tiltmeter and microseismic fracture mapping."

 Liberty is focused on providing its fracturing services in five major oil shale basins located in the Midwest region, including the Permian Basin in Texas.